 Which products to use?

 Lorraine Massey’s own products (Devacurl) are recommended but only available in America.
 Fortunately there are many other CG Method approved products online and in the drug stores.
-Here are a few recommended products available in the UK:
+Here are a few recommended brands:

-It’s important to note that there are cheaper products out there, and if you’re on a budget then you can just purchase a conditioner and gel to make a start.
+It’s important to note that if you’re on a budget then you can just purchase a conditioner and gel to make a start.

 How long until you can see results?